-Visit the UC Electrical and Computer Engineering Labs with your Y12/13 students with interactive demos and hands-on experiment.
-It usually happens at the end of Term 2 (school calendar) and during University mid-year break.
+Visit the UC Electrical and Computer Engineering Labs with your Y12/13 students with interactive demos and hands-on experiments.
+Timing is usually at the end of Term 2 (school calendar) and during University mid-year break.

 In 2018, around 200 Year 12 and 13 students from five schools had the opportunity to tour UC’s Electrical and Computer Engineering facilities in July, helping to inform their physics studies.
 The students visited four laboratories (Nano, Electronics, Machines and Power Research) to learn - from our expert academics and technicians - about microfluidic devices, tesla coil, go cart and solar panels (from final year projects), EV cars, induction and magnetic levitating motors.
 They took part in a code cracker race, with a prize for the winner, using an oscilloscope to read signals, translating them into a puzzle and then find a word.